cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 is a member of the scalar field and returns an error if this condition is not met.

-For P-256, P-384, and P-521 ciphersuites, this function ensures that the input, when treated as a big-endian integer, is a value between 0 and `Order()`.
-For ristretto255 and decaf448, this function ensures that the input, when treated as a little-endian integer, is a valud between 0 and `Order()`.
+For P-256, P-384, and P-521 ciphersuites, this function ensures that the input, when treated as a big-endian integer, is a value between 0 and `Order() - 1`.
+For ristretto255 and decaf448, this function ensures that the input, when treated as a little-endian integer, is a value between 0 and `Order() - 1`.

 ## Future Ciphersuites